DEPARTMENTS & OFFICES >

 Patriot Scholars enjoy exclusive access to the Honors Student Center, a centrally-located space on campus for honors students to study, gather and socialize.

-Several times each semester, honors students are invited to meet with faculty and graduate students on campus for the RMU Roundtables, Honors Networking Lunches and Lunch with a Prof. These gatherings provide students with the opportunity for informal, personal interaction with faculty from across the university.
+There are many honors events each semester, including the RMU Roundtable Series, Honors Networking Lunches and Lunches with a Prof. These gatherings provide students with the opportunity for informal, personal interaction with faculty from across the university.
 It is a great chance to learn about research going on around campus and to meet faculty who may serve as honors thesis advisors.
 Check out our calendar for upcoming events.